maxalmonte14/blog/en/20181004php-collections-version-1-is-released.md

 PHPCollections is a set of Java/C#-like collections written in PHP, the idea behind this is to have a similar way of dealing with large and complex amounts of data in a powerful way with a simple API instead of working with plain PHP arrays.

-I started this project like one year ago (the first commit date is 10/10/2017!), and by one or another reason I never found the time to complete it, until now of course.
+I started this project about a year ago (the first commit date is 10/10/2017!), for whatever reason I never found the time to complete it, until now of course.

 ### Why PHPCollections?

-Maybe you're thinking right now _"why to work with collections?", "What is the big deal?", "We have beautiful native arrays!"_, and you are totally right, in a dynamic language like PHP, arrays fit almost any need.
+Maybe you're thinking right now _"why work with collections?", "What is the big deal?", "We have beautiful native arrays!"_, and you are totally right, in a dynamic language like PHP, arrays fit almost any need.

 But!
 Every day more people are using PHP to build larger and more complex applications, and manipulating data can turn into a really awful experience.
 So, here is when PHPCollections come to scene.

-PHPCollections offers a set of different well-documented classes to fit different needs, do you need a stack to represent a set of descendant ordered data?
+PHPCollections offers a set of different well-documented classes to fit different needs: do you need a stack to represent a set of descendant ordered data?
 Do you need to only store a certain type of object into a collection?
 Do you need a collection as flexible as native PHP arrays but with the power of object-oriented?
 PHPCollections has you cover!

 ### Different type of collections